tevisaa/tevisaa.github.io/_pages/publications.md

 ## In preparation

+[4] Abrahamson, B., **Larson Tevis, A. A.**, et al. (202X).
+Wetland sediment analogs reveal link between functional convergence, community assembly, and spatial organization in lactate-dependent methanogenesis.

+[3] King, M. E., **Larson Tevis, A. A.**, Mehra, A. K. (202X).
+A quantitative morphological analysis of Precambrian spur and groove structures from the Pethei Group, Northwest Territories, Canada.

-[3] **Larson Tevis, A. A.**, King, M. E., Mehra, A. K. (202X).
+[2] **Larson Tevis, A. A.**, King, M. E., Mehra, A. K. (202X).
 Testing the relationship between stromatolite form and environment: A multi-scale study of the Paleoproterozoic Pethei Group, Northwest Territories, Canada.

-[2] **Larson Tevis, A. A.**, Mehra, A. K. (202X).
+[1] **Larson Tevis, A. A.**, Mehra, A. K. (202X).
 Organosedimentary textural analysis: Development and validation of a tool to quantitatively describe micro-scale morphological features.

-[1] King, M. E., **Larson Tevis, A. A.**, Mehra, A. K. (202X).
-A quantitative morphological analysis of Precambrian spur and groove structures from the Pethei Group, Northwest Territories, Canada.

 ## Conference proceedings